thycotic/ac-docs/admin/applications/index.md

 [priority]: # (3)
 # Applications

-Under Applications, you find the applications that have been made available in your organization's portal.
-Use the applications area to add, configure, and remove applications.
+The Applications page shows the applications available in your organization's portal.
+Use the applications page to add, configure, and remove applications.

 ![applications home](images/applications.png "Applications home page")